Special Gift Offer

 Spray bottles are your friend

-Vegetable washes are packed in spray bottles for a reason.
-You only need one or two sprays per fruit or vegetable for the wash to work its magic.
-Let the wash settle for a bit before rinsing with water to really let the wash kick in and dismantle the dirt and pesticides on the surface.
+Vegetable washes are in spray bottles for a reason; only one or two sprays per fruit or vegetable are necessary for cleaning.
+Let the wash settle for a bit before rinsing with water so the cleaner can dissolve the dirt and pesticides.

 Don’t put too much powder

-When using powder, it’s important that you don’t mix too much or too little.
-Too much powder can make the mixture too concentrated, and too little powder will result in less-than-ideal rinsing.
-Be sure to follow the instructions as provided by the product manufacturer to ensure that you get the expected results.
+When using powder, it’s important to use the right amount.
+Too much can make the mixture overly concentrated, and too little will result in insufficient cleaning.
+Be sure to follow the instructions as provided by the product manufacturer to ensure that you get good results.

 How to Use Fruit and Veggie Washes

-Some people may be wondering as to how often one should use a vegetable wash.
-Ideally, you’ll want to use it every meal, but some would consider that to be a waste of both time and money.
-As such, here are a few guidelines to help you consider when you should use the vegetable wash, and when you shouldn’t.
+How often should you use a vegetable wash?
+You could use it for every meal, but that might not be the most time- or cost-efficient.
+Here are a few guidelines for when to use a wash.
 As safe handling of produce can reduce the risk of contamination, it is always recommended to clean vegetables before consumption.

-Firstly, let’s talk about fruits and vegetables.
+First, let’s talk about fruits and vegetables.
 In general, fruits are cleaner than vegetables.
-This can be due to a variety of reasons, but one of the biggest reasons is that fruits hang safely above trees or stalks, whereas vegetables are closer to the ground, making them more prone to accumulating dust and dirt.
-Of course, there are exceptions to this, but you get the picture.
+There are many reasons, but one of the biggest is that many fruits hang safely on trees or stalks, whereas vegetables are closer to the ground, making them more prone to accumulating dust and dirt.
+Of course, there are exceptions, but this is generally the rule.

 And even among vegetables, some are “cleaner” than others.
 For example, corn is a common vegetable that’s subject to all sorts of pesticides and insecticides to keep it safe from critters.
-This makes them more likely to contain residue from pesticides when you buy one on the market.
+This makes it more likely to contain residue from pesticides.

 Finally, there’s the actual marketplace to consider.
-Some markets follow strict sanitary procedures to ensure that all products sold inside keep up with their standards.
+Some markets follow strict sanitary procedures to ensure that all products sold are in keeping with their standards.
 This results in generally cleaner fruits and vegetables.
-Other marketplaces, however, aren’t so strict.
+Other markets, however, aren’t so strict.
 You can expect some of these fruits and vegetables to be a little dirtier than the ones you find at, say, a supermarket.

-With all that being said, how do you figure out what to wash and what not to wash?
-It’s simple – create a hierarchy or order of food to wash, from highest to lowest priority.
-The highest priority on the list is root crop vegetables that are sold in less sanitary markets.
-The moment those veggies come out of the vegetable bags, they should definitely be washed.
-You can then work your way down the list, with fruits being less of a necessity to wash, etc. Of course, if you spot a bit of dirt on your fruit or vegetable, no matter where it came from, giving it a thorough washing wouldn’t hurt.
+So how do you know what to wash and what not to wash?
+It’s simple: Create a hierarchy of food to wash, from highest to lowest priority.
+The highest priority should be root-crop vegetables that are sold in less sanitary markets.
+The moment those veggies come out of the bag, they should be washed.
+You can then work your way down the list, with fruit being less of a necessity to wash, and so on.
+Of course, if you spot a bit of dirt on your fruit or vegetable, giving it a thorough washing won’t hurt.

 People Also Asked